• Skip to primary navigation

 Easy Slow Cooker Brisket with Gravy

-Slow Cooker Brisket with Gravy is an outstanding dish for Sunday Lunch and a family favourite.
+Slow Cooker Beef Brisket with Gravy is my favourite recipe for Sunday Lunch and completely melt in your mouth.
 It's incredibly delicious and makes the best tasting gravy I have ever tasted.
 It is as easy as it gets, another super important point for both of us..

 slow cooker brisket with gravy in a cream enamel dish inlaid with black.
 Knives and forks lie to the side.
 Yorkshire puddings are piled in the background and a grey striped napkin wraps around the back of the serving dish